windows7lake/ll_dropdown_menu/README.md

     this.confirmText = "Confirm",
     this.resetTextStyle = const TextStyle(fontSize: 14, color: Colors.black),
     this.confirmTextStyle = const TextStyle(fontSize: 14, color: Colors.white),
+    this.resetTextWeight,
+    this.confirmTextWeight,
+    this.resetTextAlign,
+    this.confirmTextAlign,
     this.resetBackgroundColor = const Color(0xFFEEEEEE),
     this.confirmBackgroundColor = Colors.blue,
+    this.resetElevation = 0,
+    this.confirmElevation = 0,
+    this.resetBorderRadius,
+    this.confirmBorderRadius,
+    this.resetBorderSide,
+    this.confirmBorderSide,
     this.resetHeight = 50,
     this.confirmHeight = 50,
   });